cmungall/modal-in-owl/README.md

 additional commitments and machinery, and in any case OWL does not support modal logic.
 How do we go about encoding our qualifiers in OWL?

+(Discussion of Shulze et al paper on ELF1 here)

 ## OWL Pattern